Visas

 This is the standard route for first-time applicants.

-- Korean Immigration reviews and issues the certificate.
-This typically takes 3 to 4 weeks from the date of a complete application.
+3. Korean Immigration reviews and issues the certificate.
+Allow several weeks from the date of a complete application; confirm the current estimate with your university's international office or HiKorea.

-- Your consulate issues the visa sticker.
-Processing at the consulate is typically 5 to 7 business days.
+5. Your consulate issues the visa sticker.
+Processing at the consulate usually takes several business days.
 Confirm current processing times with your specific consulate before submitting.

 In-Korea change of status